 Chimayo

-The small town of Chimayo lies 28 miles north of Santa Fe, just east of Espanola.
-Famous for its heirloom variety of chili pepper (the Chimayo Pepper), the town is also known for the hand-woven rugs and blankets of the Ortega and Trujillo families.
+Located 28 miles north of Santa Fe, the small town of Chimayo is famous for its heirloom variety of chili pepper, the Chimayo Pepper.
+It’s also known for the weavings of the Ortega and Trujillo families, who have been creating handwoven rugs and blankets for generations.

-While you’re in Chimayo, I highly recommend treating yourself to lunch or dinner at Rancho de Chimayo.
-In fact, just thinking about it right now has my mouth watering for their carne adovada.
+While you’re in Chimayo, I highly recommend you treat yourself to lunch or dinner at Rancho de Chimayo.
+In fact, just thinking about it right now has my mouth watering for carne adovada.

 Distance from Santa Fe Plaza: 28 miles